Stoke City F.C.: Britannia Stadium and the Icelandic takeover (1997–2008)

-Þórðarson achieved promotion at the third time of asking in 2001–02 after previous play-off defeats against Gillingham and Walsall.
+Guðjón achieved promotion at the third time of asking in 2001–02 after previous play-off defeats against Gillingham and Walsall.
 Cardiff City were defeated in the semi-final before a 2–0 win against Brentford at the Millennium Stadium secured promotion.
-Despite achieving the goal of promotion, Þórðarson was sacked by Gunnar Gíslason just five days later.
+Despite achieving the goal of promotion, Guðjón was sacked by Gunnar Gíslason just five days later.

-Steve Cotterill was drafted in as Thordarson's replacement prior to the start of the 2002–03 season, but resigned in October 2002 after only four months in charge.
+Steve Cotterill was drafted in as Guðjón's replacement prior to the start of the 2002–03 season, but resigned in October 2002 after only four months in charge.
 Tony Pulis was appointed as Stoke's new manager shortly after.
 Pulis steered Stoke clear of relegation, with a 1–0 win over Reading on the final day of the season keeping the club in the division.
 However, Pulis was sacked at the end of the 2004–05 season, following disagreement between himself and the club's owners.

 Dutch manager Johan Boskamp was named as Pulis' successor on 29 June 2005, only one day after Pulis was sacked.
 Boskamp brought in a number of new players from Europe, but his side was inconsistent and only a mid-table finish was achieved.
 Boskamp left at the end of the 2005–06 season amidst a takeover bid by former chairman Peter Coates.
 On 23 May 2006, Coates completed his takeover of Stoke City, marking the end of Gunnar Gíslason's chairmanship of the club.
 Coates chose former manager Tony Pulis as Boskamp's successor in June 2006.
 Pulis took Stoke close to a play-off place, but an eventual eighth-place finish was achieved in the 2006–07 season.